 Share the written resolution with all shareholders before the AGM date.
 Provide them with a clear explanation of the decision and its implications.
 Seek their approval for dispensing with the AGM.

-The written resolution should explicitly acknowledge the shareholders' acceptance of the company's financial statements.
-It should also mention relevant information regarding dividends and the directors' remuneration.
+The written resolution should explicitly acknowledge the shareholders' acceptance of the company's financial statements, and mention relevant information regarding dividends and directors' remuneration.

 What about single-member companies?

-Single-member companies (i.e. one shareholder and one director) can decide not to have an AGM.
-The company’s director still needs to send the written resolution and financial statements to the company’s sole member for review.
+Even single-member companies (i.e. one shareholder and one director) can decide not to hold an AGM by sending a written resolution and financial statements to the sole member for review.

 Who schedules the AGM?